 Goals: Dawn is designed to study the conditions and processes of the solar system's earliest epoch by investigating in detail two of the largest protoplanets remaining intact since their formations.
 The orbiter will visit both the asteroid Vesta and dwarf planet Ceres, two main asteroid belt worlds that followed very differently evolutionary paths.

-Accomplishments: Dawn comprehensively mapped asteroid Vesta, revealing an exotic and diverse planetary building block.
+Accomplishments: Dawn comprehensively mapped Vesta, revealing an exotic and diverse protoplanet.
 The findings are helping scientists unlock some of the secrets of how the solar system, including our own Earth, was formed.
-It is now en route to dwarf planet Ceres.
+NASA's Dawn spacecraft entered into its first science orbit on 23 April 2015.
+The first mission to explore a dwarf planet, Dawn is current collecting science data at Ceres.

 Pluto is classified as a dwarf planet and is also a member of a group of objects that orbit in a disc-like zone beyond the orbit of Neptune called the Kuiper Belt.
 This distant realm is populated with thousands of miniature icy worlds, which formed early in the history of our solar system.
 These icy, rocky bodies are called Kuiper Belt objects or transneptunian objects.